· · · ·

 YMCA of Greensboro

-ABOUT: The mission of the YMCA of Greensboro is to put Judeo-Christian principles into practice through programs that build a healthy spirit, mind, and body for all.
+About: The mission of the YMCA of Greensboro is to put Judeo-Christian principles into practice through programs that build a healthy spirit, mind, and body for all.
+The Y touches thousands of lives throughout Guilford County and Rockingham County.

-ABOUT: Youth of Unity is an inclusive group for high schoolers that promotes service, leadership, and social-emotional growth.
-Students involved learn how to plan and facilitate service projects they are passionate about with guidance and support.
-High schoolers throughout the Triad area are welcome to get involved.
+About: Youth of Unity is an inclusive group for high schoolers that promotes service, leadership, and social-emotional growth.
+Students learn how to plan and facilitate service projects they are passionate about, with guidance and support.
+High schoolers throughout the Triad area are welcome.

 Miranda Baker